varnish/Varnish-Book/varnish_book.rst

    ban-list.
 It can be done both trough the command line interface, and through VCL, and the syntax is almost the same.

-   A ban is one or more statement in VCL-like syntax that will be tested against objects in the cache when they are retrieved.
+   A ban is one or more statements in VCL-like syntax that will be tested against objects in the cache when they are looked up in the cache hash.
    A ban statement might be "the url starts with /sport" or "the object has a Server-header matching lighttpd".

    Each object in the cache always points to an entry on the ban-list.
 This is the entry that they were last checked against.
 Whenever Varnish